How To Use Maschine In Ableton Live? (Explained)

 Both these pieces of hardware are versatile and have plenty of features to play around with.
 However, Maschine MK3 has a lot more to offer and is actually more beginner friendly than Maschine.

-Ableton Push 2 makes working with Ableton Live DAW much easier and is designed with the Ableton Live interface in mind.
+Ableton Push 3 with Ableton Live DAW makes music production much easier and is designed with the Ableton Live interface in mind.

 However, Maschine is used a lot more by professionals than beginners.
 It offers a lot more support for various DAWs and has a lot more presets and templates to play with.